(all. Auskomponierung, angl. elaboration, compositional unfolding, composing-out; all. Prolongation, angl. prolongation)

 This process is often described as prolongation in modern (American) Schenkerism.

 Schenker himself, however, uses the German word Prolongation (which is not unknown, but not particularly common in German) in a somewhat different meaning, perhaps inspired by juridic terminology: Prolongation, for Schenker, is the extension of the application of rules or laws, in this case those of strict counterpoint, to a larger domain of application, that of free composition.
 It is in this sense that his “prolongation tables” first show a primal structure in two-part “strict” counterpoint, then its developments in a more and more ornated writing.
 These tables usually concern the analyzed piece as a whole: they show how “prolongation” is achieved, i.e. how freedom is taken with respect to the laws of strict writing.
 Prolongation, in this, appears to denote the passing of one level to the next.

 The processes by which these results are obtained are described rather as Auskomponierung, of which the prefix Aus– denotes a meaning similar to that of the Latin e(x)–, meaning here a change of state and an achievement (and, to a lesser extent, a distance or an exteriority).
 It is in this sense that one finds the English translation of Auskomponierung in composing-out, where out expresses Aus.
-It would of course be impossible to imagine an English translation of the type “e-composition”, to which is preferred here elaboration, it being understood that the “labor” implied in the word must be understood as a work of composition.
+It would of course be impossible to imagine an English translation of the type “e-composition”, to which is preferred here elaboration, it being understood that the “labor” implied in the word is a work of composition.

 Elaboration, therefore, denotes the set of means by which prolongation is realized, i.e. by which the abstract primal structure (the tonic harmony) is inscribed in duration.
 To the extent that the primal harmony forms the “tonal space” of the work, the means of elaboration are in first instance means of filling in the space: passing notes, resulting in linear progressions, and neighbour notes.
 But they also include all other means of ornamentation and diminution described in Schenkerian analysis, including interruption, register transfer, coupling, initial ascent, lines between voices, unfolding, reaching over, mixture, etc.